 In Denmark, a long tradition of goldsmithing, emphasis on craftsmanship and a strong aesthetic identity has lead to an incrediblly rich array of jewellery designers.
 As other cultural influences enter the market, the choices will only expand.

-Another love-at-first-sight situation.
 Kinraden’s designs are simple and sleek but also luxuriously timeless.
 The brand itself took years to launch because the founders wanted to make sure that their sourcing is as sustainable as possible (they use reclaimed gold & silver) and that all working conditions in making the pieces are ethical.
 The result is gorgeous jewellery on which you can feel really good spending your money.

 Orit Elhanati’s unique designs are not what you’d typically associate with a Danish aesthetic but they are truly breathtaking.
 Drawing on natural shapes – the ocean and mountain – her work looks almost organically formed.
 Yes, the pieces are pricey, but this is the kind of jewellery that you buy and wear for the rest of your life, then pass on to the next generation.

 Nordic style with a sculptural twist.
-Line & Jo has both sleek and simple pieces as well as more colourful and complicated.
+Line & Jo has both sleek and simple pieces as well as more colorful and complicated.
 Along with Maria Black, Line & Jo is a brand that sets jewellery trends in Scandinavia.

-Super-minimalist, geometric and trendy, Maria Black’s jewellery has done extremely well in Denmark and around the world.
+Super-minimalist, geometric, and trendy, Maria Black’s jewellery has done extremely well in Denmark and around the world.
 These are the kind of clean pieces that allow you to stack multiple rings or load your ear with five earrings without looking clunky.
-Most of her collections are not-too-expensive and good for everyday wear.
+Most of her collections are not-too-expensive and good for every day wear.

 Header image: Orit Elhanati